 Good knowledge allows parents to receive information about childcare, health, and children's education, and to be more responsive and capable of determining the best alternatives when facing problems (Suhardjo, 2007).
-Genetic factors are among those that influence child language development (Nasution et al., 2023:407; Sumaryanti, 2011:74).
-Both external and internal factors influence child language development.
-Internal factors include perception, cognition, and prematurity, while external factors include knowledge, parenting styles, and socioeconomic status (Safitri, 2017:152).
-Baiti (2020:42) adds that parental communication and parenting can take the form of guiding, nurturing, training, and providing examples.
+Genetic factors are among those that influence child language development (Nasution et al., 2023, p.
+407; Sumaryanti, 2017, p.
+74).
+Child language development is influenced by both external and internal factors.
+Internal factors include perception, cognition, and prematurity, while external factors include knowledge, parenting styles, and socioeconomic status (Safitri, 2017, p.
+152).
+Baiti (2020, p.
+42) adds that parental communication and parenting can take the form of guiding, nurturing, training, and providing examples.